 Rotorua is one of New Zealand's top family holiday destinations.
 It has thrills and fun for every age group, including many activities that can be shared.

 As a group you can race luge carts down Mount Ngongotaha, shouting and laughing all the way; watch a live falconry display at Wingspan National Bird of Prey Centre, where some of you might even get to hold a falcon; zip through the forest on a canopy tour, an experience that even six-year-olds can enjoy; or blast across Lake Rotorua on a V8-powered jet boat.

 Some of Rotorua's fun is just plain crazy.
 Have you ever rolled down hill inside a huge clear plastic ball?
 Tried drift-carting?
 Or driven across a lake in an amphibious vehicle?
 Almost anything is possible in Rotorua, a city that has been entertaining families since 1883.

 Mountain biking, from mild to wild

-Biking is big here and it stretches from one side of the region to the other.
-Check out the 19km route through the Lake Okataina Scenic Reserve, the 7km Rainbow Mountain loop and the massive 48km Te Ara Ahi, which is part of New Zealand's national cycle trail - it leads from the CBD to Waikite Hot Pools, with free geothermal attractions along the way.
+Rotorua is home to the world's best all year mountain biking and it stretches from one side of the region to the other.
+Check out the 19km route through the Lake Okataina Scenic Reserve, the 7km Rainbow Mountain loop and the 33km Whakarewarewa Forest Loop – which even has its own wayfinding app, coffee, burger and finishes at Secret Spot Hot Tubs.

 If you're really serious about your mountain biking, Crankworx Rotorua is a five-day MTB festival you won't want to miss.